jeremyreeder/gridscout/docs/index.md

 # What, no GUI?
 For its primary purpose of bulk collection of MGRS coordinates, simple text output in a terminal works well.
-But GridScout™ does integrate with [Google Maps][google-maps] to give aerial views in your web browser.
-From there, you can easily access other online resources such as topographic and street-level views, courtesy of USGS and Google.
+But GridScout™ does integrate with [GISsurfer][gis-surfer] to give aerial views in your web browser.
+From there, you can easily access other online resources such as topographic and street-map views.
 Strictly speaking, however, these are not part of GridScout™.

 ![Sceenshot of a GridScout™ aerial view of a petroleum refinery](images/aerial-screenshot.png)